Grsmto/simplebar/README.md

 ```
 note: you can replace `@latest` to the latest version (ex `@2.4.3`), if you want to lock to a specific version

+**- For Ruby On Rails**

+To include SimpleBar in the Ruby On Rails asset pipeline, use the [simplebar-rails](https://github.com/thutterer/simplebar-rails) gem.

 ### Usage

 Set `data-simplebar` on the element you want your custom scrollbar.
 You're done.